-During 2013, approximately 23 percent of the water served by the District was treated surface water and the remaining 77 percent was groundwater.
+During 2014, approximately 27 percent of the water served by the District was treated surface water and the remaining 73 percent was groundwater.
 The District purchases its treated surface water from the Antelope Valley-East Kern Water Agency (AVEK).
 The AVEK water is treated at its own Acton Treatment Plant or at the Palmdale Water District (PWD) treatment plant.
 AVEK and PWD water comes from the Sacramento River/San Joaquin Delta via the State Water Project.
 The District extracts groundwater from its three wells in the Acton area.
 Your water is disinfected with chlorine to kill harmful bacteria and to keep the water safe as it travels to your tap.

-The California Department of Public Health updated the source water assessment for the State Water Project, AVEK's and PWD's water source.
+The State Water Resources Control Board updated the source water assessment for the State Water Project, AVEK's and PWD's water source.
 The assessment evaluates the vulnerability of water sources to contamination and helps determine whether more protective measures are needed.
 Water supplies from the Sacramento-San Joaquin River Delta are most vulnerable to contamination from municipal, industrial and agricultural activities.
 Also influencing the quality of water pumped from the Delta is the impact of the estuarial nature of the Delta and the naturally occurring salt-water intrusion which is dependent to a large extent on the inflow from the contributing rivers.
 A copy of the complete assessment can be obtained by contacting AVEK by phone at (661) 943-3201.

 An assessment of the District groundwater wells was completed in December 2001.
 The wells are considered most vulnerable to historic gas stations, wastewater treatment plants and storm drain discharge points.
-A copy of the complete assessment may be viewed at: California Department of Public Health Los Angeles Office, 500 North Central Avenue, Suite 500, Glendale CA 91203.
+A copy of the complete assessment may be viewed at: State Water Resources Control Board, Division of Drinking Water, Los Angeles Office, 500 North Central Avenue, Suite 500.
+Glendale CA 91203.